wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 **Q:**&ensp;The body is built and maintained by food.
 Without food the mind usually goes weak.
 But the mind is not mere food.
-There is a transforming factor which creätes a mind in the body.
+There is a transforming factor which creates a mind in the body.
 What is that transforming factor?

 **M:**&ensp;Just like the wood produces fire which is not wood, so does the body produce the mind which is not the body.